sdinonno/ontop-challenge/README.md

 Additionally, I have employed Dependency Injection in my Cucumber-based test framework to efficiently share contextual information, such as test data and state, between different steps within the same scenario.
 This approach enables me to maintain a clear separation of concerns and improve the overall organization of my test code.

-Last but not least, I have added a GitHub Action workflow to run the tests when a new PR is
+Last but not least, I’ve added a GitHub Action workflow to run the tests when there’s a new pull request merge or push in main.

 ## Next steps (improvements)
 * Adapt WebDriver options to be able to run the test in a mobile view.